 Section 4.1 specifies that the media fill challenge will be observed by a “designated person”.
 The designated person is defined as: “One or more individuals assigned to be responsible and accountable for the performance and operation of the radiopharmaceutical processing facility and for personnel who prepare, compound, dispense, and repackage radiopharmaceuticals.”
 The designated person must be appropriately trained in their area of supervision.

-Section 4.1 states "Personnel must prove competency, as applicable to their job functions, prior to performing radiopharmaceutical aseptic tasks that are beyond immediate use.
-These qualifications may be conducted at a different site if all SOPs are identical for the applicable job function."
-Media fill testing is one component of competency qualification, so it need not be repeated in every facility the worker works in as long as all SOPs are identical for the applicable job function.
-Nonetheless, some regulatory authorities and accreditors may require performance of qualification testing at each facility, so personnel are responsible for knowing and following any such requirements.
+Section 4.1 states “Personnel must prove competency, as applicable to their job functions, prior to performing radiopharmaceutical aseptic tasks that are beyond immediate use.
+These qualifications may be conducted at a different site if all SOPs are identical for the applicable job function.”
+Media fill testing is one component of competency qualification, <825> does not address if it needs to be repeated in every facility the worker works in.
+Some regulatory authorities and accreditors may require performance of qualification testing at each facility, so personnel are responsible for knowing and following any such requirements.